-If you don't mind a bit of travel time the Isles of Scilly, 28 miles off the coast of Cornwall, host some of the best British beaches, especially the tiny island of St Martin's (pop.
+If you don't mind a bit of travel time the Isles of Scilly, 28 miles off the coast of Cornwall, hosts some of the best British beaches, especially the tiny island of St Martin's (pop.
 140), its one hotel, St Martin's on the Isle and solitary pub.
 Get there via ferry from the biggest of the Scilly islands, St Mary's.

 Another island, Tresco, not only offers more great beaches - such as Appletree Bay - but also a botanical fairyland of 20,000 exotic world plants scattered with strange statuary, in Tresco Abbey Gardens.